Caps of the Soviet Air Force

 and consequently has a two-rimmed black fiber visor and metal buttons (plastic later replaced both of those).
 Besides its color, the main distinguishing feature of this cap is

 the new parade cockade introduced specifically for this and the wave-green Army officers' parade cap.
 It somewhat resembles the wreath used on the M55 parade cap, but

 is not as well made and is a one-piece aluminum casting with white and red paint.
 Warrant officers wore this same cap after that rank was authorized in 1972.

 A very versatile design, variations of this cap had been around since 1955 (as shown above) and at one time or another was worn by officers, warrant officers and extended servicemen.
 This is the M69 model with the larger crown.

 The key feature in this case is the black chinstrap.
-Officers wore this cap only up to 1975 when they were authorized to wear gold cords instead of the strap.
+Officers wore this cap up to 1975 when they were authorized to wear gold cords instead of the strap.
 Warrant officers (first created in 1972) wore this style

 from then on and extended servicemen wore it throughout the entire 1969-1991 period with their service uniform.
 This particular cap is dated 1980 and still has a single-rimmed black fiberboard visor.
 Both emblems are aluminum and the cockade is one-piece.

 This cap differs from the one just described only in the substitution of gold filigree cords for the black chinstrap.
 This occurred by regulation in 1975 for officer service caps.